withastro/docs/src/pages/en/deploy/netlify.md

       });
       ```

+## How to deploy

+You can deploy to Netlify through the website UI or using Netlify’s CLI (command line interface).
+The process is the same for both static and SSR Astro sites.

-## Website UI Deployment
+### Website UI Deployment

 If your project is stored in GitHub, GitLab, BitBucket, or Azure DevOps, you can use the Netlify website UI to deploy your Astro site.

-1. "Add a new site" from your Netlify dashboard
+1. Click <kbd>Add a new site</kbd> in your [Netlify dashboard](https://app.netlify.com/)

-1. Import an existing project
+1. Choose <kbd>Import an existing project</kbd>

     When you import your Astro repository from your Git provider, Netlify should automatically detect and pre-fill the correct configuration settings for you.

-1. Make sure that the following settings are entered, then press the "Deploy" button:
+1. Make sure that the following settings are entered, then press the <kbd>Deploy</kbd> button:

     - **Build Command:** `astro build` or `npm run build`
     - **Publish directory:** `dist`